scottzach1/Project-Beans/project_requirement/project-requirement.md

 are used must not have any transitive dependencies with other libraries that are not open source.

-_**TODO:**_ Maybe talk about the fact that we have to use a programming language that better caters for the open-source nature of our software?
-Eg is C better suited to fulfill the open source attribute of our software compared to rust?
-If so, then a software design constraint is that we have to use C.

 ### 3.7 Nonfunctional system attributes

 #### 3.7.1 Hardware Non-Functional System Attributes

-_**TODO:**_ Try to list approximately 10 hardware non-functional requirements, a few of which need to be written about in detail.

 ##### Accessibility